 14. Spacious Simplicity

-This living room, visualized by Thomas Peltzer, is an example of urban design that impresses through its simplicity.
-The room free of clutter, which is another aspect that people look for in an urban home.
+This living room, visualized by Thomas Peltzer, is one of the best examples of urban living room decorating ideas that impress through their simplicity.
+The room is free of clutter, which is another aspect that people look for in an urban home.
 While the room contains just essentials, it also manages to be visually pleasing, with small touches of color and decorative objects.
 Another thing we particularly enjoy about it is the fact that it opens into a large balcony that is also minimally decorated, but striking.

 15. Intimate Comfort

-Finally, the last living room decorating idea we want to show you, seen on MQA Design’s Flickr page, is a statement of what modern technology and futuristic-looking furniture can do to a space.
+Finally, the last of the living room decorating ideas we want to show you is one seen on MQA Design’s Flickr page, which is a statement of what modern technology and futuristic-looking furniture can do to space.
 A few of the statement objects in this room are the large red chair, the sleek TV, and the coffee table that looks like a log.
 Top that all off with minimalistic furniture and muted colors, as well as drapes that conceal the light when you need them too, and you’ve got yourself an eye-catching living room.

 Since ‘urban’ means something different for everybody, it’s hard to pin down how a true urban living room would look like.
 As you could see above, we included elements like minimalism, the use of technology, spacious designs, and luxurious furniture.
 How do you like our selection of urban living room decorating ideas?
 Got any other design ideas you want to share?
 Feel free to do so – our comments section is looking forward to hearing from you!